1875 – Whitehouse, Carrigans, Co. Donegal

 Country villa designed for W. Doherty.
 Published in The Irish Builder, and design exhibited at the RHA.

-Fine rendered Victorian terrace.
+Fine rendered Victorian terrace overlooking the seafront.
 At the time of construction, Bundoran was a popular ‘genteel’ seaside resort.
 It was connected to the Great Northern Railway in 1876.

 The railway opened in 1886 for the Enniskillen and Bundoran Railway and taken over by the Great Northern Railway in 1876.